 - cooperate fully, actively and on a continuous basis throughout the investigation procedure, and provide the HCC with all information and evidence in its possession or that might later become available to it;

 - end its participation in the alleged infringement as soon as it submits the information to the HCC;

 - not have encouraged other undertakings to participate in the infringement;

 - treat, with full confidentiality, the fact that it has applied for leniency until the completion of the investigation and the drafting of the report by the HCC on the case; and

-Recently (May 2016), the HCC has issued a statement of objections in the ‘construction cartel’, focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
-This is practically the first case in Greece where one of the accused parties has contributed considerably in the substantiation of the infringement by submitting a leniency application following the dawn raids conducted by the HCC.
-The only other precedent in Greece several years ago, regarding cartel activity in the milk sector, was unsuccessful and linked with a major scandal , involving allegations against the ex-director general and other parties for alleged blackmailing and other criminal violations.
+On May 2016, the HCC has issued a statement of objections in the ‘construction cartel’, focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
+This is practically the first case in Greece where one of the accused parties has contributed considerably in the substantiation of the infringement by submitting a leniency application following the dawn raids conducted by the HCC and has been granted full immunity.
+The only other precedent in Greece several years ago, regarding cartel activity in the milk sector, was unsuccessful and linked with a major scandal, involving allegations against the ex-director general and other parties for alleged blackmailing and other criminal violations.

 National merger control applies when a concentration exceeds the following thresholds of turnover:

 - the combined aggregate worldwide turnover of all the undertakings concerned is at least €150 million; and

 - the aggregate turnover of each of at least two of the undertakings concerned in the Greek market exceeds €15 million.